-Summer is breeding season for the birds of Douglas Park.
+Summer is nesting season for the birds of Douglass Park.
 Males sing, females lay eggs, eggs hatch, often both parents feed and watch over the young.
 Then, within a couple of months, the young birds are on their own.

 Gray Catbird singing in a sanctuary honey locust tree.
 (June, 2016)